American Players Theatre

 Qualifications and Essential Qualities:

-• Computer Skills: proficiency with Microsoft Office suite is required, database management experience is preferred
+• Computer Skills: Proficiency with Microsoft Office suite is required.

-• Sensitivity: Demonstrate discretion in handling confidential information
+• Sensitivity: Demonstrates discretion in handling confidential information.

-• Collaboration: The ability to thrive in a collaborative environment, both within the development department and within the organization.
+• Collaboration: Ability to thrive in a collaborative environment, both within the maintenance department and within the organization.

 For more information about American Players Theatre, visit www.americanplayers.org.

 This is a full-time, exempt position with benefits and the expected salary range is $34,000 - $36,000, based on experience.